I’m a big fan of Armour thyroid (and other formulations of NDT) and have used it on many, many patients.

 Why should you care that it contains T3?

 I think the most important reason is that T3 is by far the most biologically active thyroid hormone (6).

-It's roughly 300x more potent than T4 at stimulating the thyroid receptors on your cells.
+It’s roughly 300x more potent than T4 at stimulating the thyroid receptors in your cells.